by Adam Brown

 The most competitive jobs in the industry are in clinics that have a team of like-minded Physiotherapists working together.
 This makes perfect sense when you think about it.
 Any Physio who is interested in striving for excellence will want to be surrounded by other members of their profession to collaborate and learn from one another.
 Inevitably these clinicians begin to push one another to be better at their jobs on a daily basis.
 A deep bench of Physiotherapists also suggests that the clinic has a strong reputation with the local medical community, a surefire good sign.

-2. What is the Focus of the Clinic?
+2. What is the Focus of the Physiotherapy Clinic?

 The clinics in Toronto (or any city) can be categorized into a few types.
 From ‘one-off’ single therapist offices, to national corporations that are tied to large insurance contracts, to ‘wellness centres’ that house one or two members of many professions (chiro, naturopath, osteopath etc).

-These clinics will have a better understanding of the all of the aspects of your condition and will have developed a complete patient experience framework to meet your needs and your goals.
+These clinics will have a better understanding of your condition and will have developed a complete patient experience to meet your needs and your goals.

 3. The Best Physiotherapy Model of Care